 - For more information visit the our ‘Helping a Friend’ page

-It can be normal to feel singled-out and worried about how others may view you when returning from a social distancing period.
+It can be normal to feel singled-out and worried about how others may view you if you are struggling with a transition back to in-person activities.
 Here are tips on how to address this:

 - Talk to others about your experience and how you are feeling